 RealClearPolitics (RCP) is a highly evidenced based conservative blog.
 While most other websites focus on passively reporting the news with a conservative bite, RCP conducts its own primary research.
 It runs a number of polls, which are cited by more neutral publications.
 The site also states that while it reserves a conservative-leaning bias, it tries to give liberals a space to share their own thoughts as well.

 Taking a more centrist position appears to have helped the site attract readers across the political aisle.
 It ranks for over 334,000 keywords, which drive a substantial amount of traffic to the site.
 Since RCP conducts polls, it ranks for a lot of keywords around them that other conservative sites do not, such as “republican polls”, “delegate count” and “GOP polls.”

-Gateway Pundit is one of the most prolific conservative blogs on the Internet.
+Gateway Pundit is one of the most prolific conservative blogs in the United States.
 It publishes nearly 170 articles every week.

 Their clickbait model serves them well.
 They have a strong social media following with over half a million Facebook followers and are one of the top conservative blogs submitted to Reddit.
 Their content seems to be written for conservatives that frequent otherwise liberal-leaning sites like Reddit.